 And if you do need reasons… there are many.

 Maybe you live a busy life and find it hard to pause, look around, and take pictures.
-Your first thought may be that an engagement photo session is an unnecessary distraction.
 Still, you should consider doing it.
-In the short term, romantic pictures of you two will get everyone really excited about your upcoming wedding.
-And over the long haul, they will become great memories that you, your families, and any children you may have will treasure forever!
+In the short term, romantic pictures of you two will get everyone – including yourselves – really excited about your upcoming wedding.
+And later, they will become great memories that you, your families, and any children you may have will treasure forever!

 If the artistic quality of your wedding pictures means a big deal to you, doing an engagement photo shoot in advance of the wedding is the best way for you to see what the photographer can do for you.

-But maybe you, like many people, get a little tense or nervous around a camera.
-It may surprise you, but in this case it’s even more important to get to know your wedding photographer beforehand.
+But maybe, like many people, you get a little tense or nervous around a camera.
+It may surprise you, but in this case it’s even more important to work with your wedding photographer beforehand.
 This gives you a chance to establish a connection, develop mutual trust, and see for yourself that this photographer can make you look forever beautiful – which will help ease the tension on the day of the wedding.

 An engagement photo session will also help your photographer do their best for you on your wedding day.
 Having a better connection will make it easier for them to put you at ease and make you laugh.
 Getting to know you early on will help them understand your personalities and quirks.
 They will understand how you two interact with each other, and whether you need encouragement to show affection toward each other.
 Finally, they will have a low-pressure environment and extra time to teach you the most flattering poses and looks.
 Really, it’s not rocket science – by the way, you can start by learning the basics of posing with us – but it helps to be prepared for the wedding day.